When you run your own business, it’s not always smooth sailing. Sometimes you need to cut costs to stay afloat—now more than ever.

 Company uniforms and swag

 It’s nice to have a certain look, but this might be a good time to cut back on company-branded t-shirts, gifts, and other extras.
+There are also many affordable tools to create a business card or other branded items you might need.

 Team events and small extras for your employees